BradleyChatha/jcli/README.md

 The first parameter is a delegate (lambda) that is given a shallow copy of the configuration's value by reference.
 All this delegate needs to do is populate the configuration value with whatever it wants to set it to, by whatever means to get the data.

-The second parameter is a flag called `RollbackOnFailure`.
+The second parameter is a flag called `RollbackOnfail`.
 As the name implies, if the delegate in the first parameter throws an exception then the
 `IConfig` will attempt to rollback any changes.
-Please see [this comment](https://jcli.dpldocs.info/jaster.cli.config.IConfig.edit.html) on it works exactly.
+Please see [this comment](https://jcli.dpldocs.info/jcli.config.IConfig.edit.html) on it works exactly.

-The third and final parameter is a flag called `SaveOnSuccess`, which literally does at it says on the tin.
-If the delegate was successful, then call
+The third and final parameter is a flag called `SaveOnok`, which literally does at it says on the tin.
+If the delegate was okful, then call
 `IConfig.save` to save any changes.

 Finally with this `onExecute`, we just make sure that the return value was `WasExceptionThrown.no`, which explains itself.